Nonlinear Rayleigh-Taylor instability of the viscous surface wave in an infinitely deep ocean: The governing equations and main results

-In order to prove the nonlinear instability, we would like to use $U^M(0,x)$ as the initial data for the nonlinear equations \eqref{EqPertur}.
-However, to ensure the local existence of solutions, the initial data for the nonlinear equations \eqref{EqPertur} must satisfy the compatibility conditions \eqref{CompaCond} (see again Proposition \ref{PropLocalSolution}), which are not satisfied by the normal modes $V_j(\vk,x)$ $(j\geq 1)$.
-Thanks to an abstract argument from \cite[Section 5C]{JT13}, which was also used in \cite{WT12, Wang19}, we modify $U^M(0,x)$ in Proposition \ref{PropModifyData} as follows: there exist $\delta_0>0$ such that the family of initial data
+In order to prove the nonlinear instability, we would like to use $U^\sN(0,x)$ as the initial data for the nonlinear equations \eqref{EqPertur}.
+Unfortunately, $U^\sN(0,x)$ does not satisfy the compatibility conditions (see Proposition \ref{PropLocalSolution}).
+Thanks to an abstract argument from \cite[Section 5C]{JT13}, which was also used in \cite{WT12, Wan19}, we modify $U^\sN(0,x)$ in Proposition \ref{PropModifyData} as follows: there exists $\delta_0>0$ such that the family of initial data

 for $\delta \in (0,\delta_0)$ satisfies the compatibility conditions \eqref{CompaCond}.
-Eq. \eqref{EqPertur} with the initial data $U^{\delta,M}(x)$ \eqref{ModifyData} has a unique local strong solution $U^{\delta,M}(t,x)$ on $[0, T_{\max})$.
+Eq. \eqref{EqPertur} with the initial data $U^{\delta, \sN}(x)$ \eqref{ModifyData} has a unique local strong solution $U^{\delta, \sN}(t,x)$ on $[0, T_{\max})$.